-By Daniel Coleman.
-Last Updated On 21st March 2022.
+By Danielle Newton.
+Last Updated 28th October 2022.
 Parents may take a lot of time to choose their children’s school.
 Points such as safety, success, and a good OFSTED report may be studied before the decision is finally made.
 As a rule, people tend to assume that schools are safe places, and in most cases they are, but sometimes things could go wrong, and a pupil, someone working at the school, or even a parent in the playground could be injured as a result.
 If this has happened to you or your child, then you may wish to look into making a public school personal injury claim.
 Within the sections in the guide below, we cover such questions as can you sue a school for injury UK, what to do if a child is injured at school, procedures for reporting and recording accidents in school, teachers’ rights when assaulted, and much more.

 Take a look below, and if you have any questions, then get in touch with us for advice.
 We’re here to help.